enterstudio/Microsoft-Lync-Connector/README.md

 - Navigate to the Personal certificates
 - Right click the imported Lync certificate
 - Select All Tasks > Manage Private Keys...
-- Add the IIS Application Pool running the community
+- Add the IIS Application Pool account running the community
 - Click Ok